Azure/mlops-v2/documentation/deployguides/deployguide_gha.md

 - The [Terraform extension for Azure DevOps](https://marketplace.visualstudio.com/items?itemName=ms-devlabs.custom-terraform-tasks) if you are using Azure DevOps + Terraform to spin up infrastructure
 - Azure service principals to access / create Azure resources from Azure DevOps or Github Actions (or the ability to create them)
 - Git bash, [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) or another shell script runner on your local machine
+   -  When using WSL, make sure to completely work in the context of the unix env (cloning of the repo, defining the file paths,...).
+You can then connect to this environment with VSCode (if that is your editor) if you install the ["Remote - SSH"](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) extension

 >**Note:**
 >
 >**Git version 2.27 or newer is required.
 See [these instructions](https://github.com/cli/cli/blob/trunk/docs/install_linux.md#debian-ubuntu-linux-raspberry-pi-os-apt) to upgrade.**

+>**Note2:**
+> When running the script through a : vanilla" WSL, then you'll most likely get errors...
+In that case it suffices to work with dos2unix
+> 1. (in WSL) run; `sudo apt-get install dos2unix`
+> 2. (in WSL) run; `dos2unix sparse_checkout.sh` (in the mlops-v2 repo folder)

 ## Configure The GitHub Environment